coleman2246/Out-of-Stock-Reminder/README.md

 - www.newegg.ca
 - www.bestbuy.ca
 - www.canadacomputers.com
+- www.bhphotovideo.com (some items will get rate limited and you will receive error 429)
+-

 The functions may work on other non-canadian versions of these webistes, but if you wish to test them put the corresponding website and its function in the ``supported_sites`` list in that ``info.json``.